 Early exercise and the 83(b) election

-Early exercise with 83(b) accelerates income recognition. powerful but deadline-driven.
+Early exercise with 83(b) accelerates income recognition — powerful but deadline-driven.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?